danielsydow/js-testing/README.md

 karma start

 # Addons
-- better view/ report
+- better view/ report in the shell

 npm install -D karma-mocha-reporter
-- info
+- config changes for mocha

 in the karma.conf.js under reporters: set ['mocha'] in.